apache/jackrabbit-oak/oak-run/README.md

 4. jcr:encoding
 5. path of parent node

-The csv file can be generated programatically.
+The csv file can be generated programmatically.
 For Oak based repositories it can be generated via `generate` command.

 ### Generate